node-red/node-red-nodegen/docs/index.md

 #### (1) Connection to cloud services
 The http request node can easily connect to cloud services via REST API.
-From a marketing perspective, instead of using the http request node, an original node for a cloud service is more effective to increase the number of users because having details of node properties, node information and documents can help contribute to the usability of the node.
+From a marketing perspective, having a dedicated node for a cloud service is more attractive to users because having preset node properties, and targeted information and documents can help improve the usability of the node.
 In general, cloud service providers publish Open API document with REST API for users to test on Swagger UI.
 Node generator can use the Open API document to create nodes for connection to a cloud service.
 Therefore, cloud service providers can release their original nodes without node development cost.